nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. The system should work on both 32-bit and 64-bit environments.
+6. The system should respond within two seconds for any command given.
+7. The system should be as simple as possible so someone with no technical background can still understand how to use it.
+8. The system should be secure so that no personal information will be leaked since it is and address book.

 ## Appendix D : Glossary